 The risk control function provides a quarterly risk report, which includes, among other things, a comprehensive and objective presentation of the risk profile to which Northmill is exposed.
 The report also includes a follow-up of the risk appetite and status of risk management to enable the board to ensure that there is an effective framework for risk management and control in place.

 The compliance function also submit a quarterly report every to the board, including among other things, a risk profile regarding compliance risks.
 Any breach of the limits that requires immediate escalation under the risk or credit policy shall be reported directly to the CEO, RKK and the chairman of the board, or the CEO and the board, depending on the defined escalation process.Read the reports

-Northmill is committed to comply with anti money laundering (AML) acts under the EU directive 2013/0025 (COD).
-Anti money laundering is referring to set of laws, regulations and procedures that intend to prevent criminal actions.
+Northmill is operated in a few European countries and committed to comply with national anti-money laundering and counter-terrorist financing (AML/CFT) acts under the directive (EU) 2015/849.
+AML/CFT is referring to set of laws, regulations and procedures that intend to prevent criminal actions.

-In order to prevent criminality, financial institutions are required to monitor customers' transactions.
+In order to prevent criminality, financial institutions are required to perform customer due diligence measures and monitor customers' transactions.
 Our procedures are intended to prevent individuals engaged in money laundering and other financial crimes from using Northmill's products and services.